danielyxie/bitburner/doc/source/basicgameplay/stats.rst

 * Committing certain crimes
 * Infiltration
 * Carrying out Hacking Contracts or doing Field work for Factions
-* Working software/IT-related jobs at a company
+* Working certain jobs at a company
 * Studying at a university

 Strength